Ingram Micro Australia chief Tim Ament primes partners for Xvantage launch in Q4

-Ingram Micro Australia chief Tim Ament laid out the vision for the distributors upcoming fourth quarter launch of its Xvantage platform to hundreds of partners in Sydney yesterday.
+Ingram Micro Australia chief Tim Ament laid out the vision for the distributor's upcoming fourth quarter launch of its Xvantage platform to hundreds of partners in Sydney yesterday.

 Speaking at the distributors’ Ingram Experience partner event, the Ingram Micro senior vice president and chief country executive for ANZ touted the move as a “big pivot” to platform-based automation for the way it does business with partners.